lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          Connect miniDP-DP or active miniDP-HDMI cable to BeagleBone AI-64

-      1. If you have an Display Port or HDMI monitor with HDMI-HDMI or DP-DP cable you can use adapters as shown in. :ref:`display-adapters-figure`.
+      2. If you have an Display Port or HDMI monitor with HDMI-HDMI or DP-DP cable you can use adapters as shown in the figure below.

       .. figure:: media/ch03/display-adapters.*
          :width: 740px